kvanvoor/Dehaene-et-al.-1990-Replication-/README.md

 # Results & Analysis

-We generated a plot inspired by the Figure 1 in the Dehaen et al. (1990) paper.
-We used the R function to process all the data directly in R, since we were more familiar with R data analyses and had limited time.
-We then used the tidyr packages to clean the data, which fortunately were already very readable and then created a graphic of boxplots of RTs for each number stimuli.
+We completed all basic analyses in R using the code found [here](https://github.com/kvanvoor/PCBS_Project/blob/main/Data_Analysis_PCBS_Project.R).
+We set out to generate a simply plot inspired by the Figure 1 in the Dehaene et al. (1990) paper, Recall that our aim was to complete a true replication of their Experiment 1.
+We used the R function ````read.expyriment.data```` to process all the data directly in R, since we were more familiar with R data analyses and had limited time.
+We then used the tidyr packages to clean the data.
+We then created a graphic of boxplots of RTs for each number stimuli.

 ![Fig. 1](RplotPCBS_Project.png)